Aims and scope

-Natural Hazards and Earth System Sciences (NHESS) is an interdisciplinary and international journal dedicated to the public discussion and open-access publication of high-quality studies and original research on natural hazards and their consequences.
+Natural Hazards and Earth System Sciences (NHESS) is a not-for-profit interdisciplinary and international journal dedicated to the public discussion and open-access publication of high-quality studies and original research on natural hazards and their consequences.
 Embracing a holistic Earth system science approach, NHESS serves a wide and diverse community of research scientists, practitioners, and decision makers concerned with detection of natural hazards, monitoring and modelling, vulnerability and risk assessment, and the design and implementation of mitigation and adaptation strategies, including economical, societal, and educational aspects.

 The scope of NHESS includes the following:

-For peer-reviewed publication NHESS considers research articles, review articles, brief communications, comments & replies, and corrigenda.
+For peer-reviewed publication, NHESS considers research articles, review articles, brief communications, comments & replies, and corrigenda.
 NHESS also publishes solicited book reviews.
 Papers submitted to NHESS can address different techniques and approaches including theory, modelling, experiments, case studies, and instrumentations.
 The journal covers the following broad subject areas, which are used to categorize the paper for review:

 This list is not exhaustive or ordered by rank, and the journal will consider submissions on other subject areas.
 Contributions dealing with multidisciplinary aspects of natural hazards and their consequences are welcome.